gzhou624/ecom-backend/README.md

 #### Ecom backend
-This simple e-ecommerce backend allows you to manage the employee, customer, login, product and purchase info.
+This simple ecommerce backend allows you to manage the employee, customer, login, product and purchase info.
 Technologies used:
 1. Java
 2. Swing